-The Office of Financial Aid does not award unsubsidized loans based on financial need.
+The Office of Financial Aid may award unsubsidized loans based on the cost of attendance.
 The federal government does not make interest payments for the borrower.
 The maximum a student may borrow in a single year is equal to the cost of attendance minus the sum of all forms of financial aid already awarded, not to exceed the limits outlined below.
 The lender charges interest to the borrower from the time the lender disburses the loan until the student pays it in full.